tamedevelopers/database/README.md

 ## Error status

 - On error returns `404` status code
-- On Database delete query `400` status code - `If successful - But no data was deleted`
 - On success returns `200` status code

 ## Useful links